KizMistry/Yoga-Utopia/README.md

 - __Navigation Bar__

-  - Featured on all four pages, the full responsive navigation bar includes links to the Logo/Name, Home page, Yoga Page, Meditation page, Mental-Health page and Sign Up section located on the Home page and is identical in each page to allow for easy navigation.
+  - Featured on all four pages, the full responsive navigation bar includes links to the Logo/Name, Home, Yoga, Meditation, Mental-Health page and Sign Up section located on the Home page and is identical in each page to allow for easy navigation.
   - The navigation bar is responsive and will collapse into a hamburger menu when used on medium and small screens.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.